wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Wazuh components communication
 ------------------------------

-The Wazuh server uses the Wazuh forwarder to send alert and event data to the Wazuh indexer, using TLS encryption.
-Wazuh forwarder reads the Wazuh server output data and sends it to the Wazuh indexer (by default listening on port 9200/TCP).
-Once the data is indexed by the Wazuh indexer, the Wazuh dashboard is used to mine and visualize the information.
+The Wazuh server uses Filebeat to send alert and event data to Elasticsearch, using TLS encryption.
+Filebeat reads the Wazuh server output data and sends it to Elasticsearch (by default listening on port 9200/TCP).
+Once the data is indexed by Elasticsearch, Kibana is used to mine and visualize the information.

-The Wazuh dashboard queries the Wazuh RESTful API (by default listening on port 55000/TCP on the Wazuh server) to display configuration and status-related information of the :ref:`Wazuh server <wazuh_server>` and :ref:`agents <wazuh_agent>`.
+The Wazuh Kibana plugin queries the Wazuh RESTful API (by default listening on port 55000/TCP on the Wazuh server) to display configuration and status-related information of the :ref:`Wazuh server <wazuh_server>` and :ref:`agents <wazuh_agent>`.
 It can also modify, through API calls, agents or server configuration settings when desired.
 This communication is encrypted with TLS and authenticated with username and password.

 Default ports
 -------------